Djelle/ESPHomeVoiceSatellite/README.md

 I have addressed the issue with Voice Assistant sometime locking up.
 It happens when the recorded sound has no recognisable speach in it.
 And thus it doesn't feel the need to reply.
 Which would normally be followed by an on_stt_vad_end event.
 Instead it send out an error: "stt-no-text-recognized".

+> [!NOTE]
+> Notice that Volume is not supported by Voice Assistant as of now.
+But probably will be in the future.

 ## Buttons
 I used a cheap (and faulty) bluetooth speaker for this project.
 Which happened to have 5 buttons.
 Which I utilised like this:
 - ⏻ Power: Wake Word On/Of